 The Septuagint in Christianity

-The use of the Septuagint by early Christians was extensive.
+The use of the Septuagint in early Christianity was extensive.
 Not only was Greek the primary language of the Roman Empire, which provided the political and culture background of the early church, it was the tongue of Gentiles who the Apostle Paul, among others, reached out to as a key part of their evangelistic ministry.